GLOBAL MARKETS-Euro, Treasury yields fall on worry over Greek default

 The subdued reaction to the Greek crisis in recent weeks

-of Europe's private sector to Greece is minimal.
-A default or a
+of Europe's private sector to Greece is minimal and a default or

 Greek shares, which have slumped 17 percent this